anvilproject/anvil-portal/content/ncpi/technologies.md

 One of its goals is to facilitate interoperation between legacy health care systems, to make it easy to provide health care information to health care providers and individuals on a wide variety of devices from computers to tablets to cell phones, and to allow third-party application developers to provide medical applications which can be easily integrated into existing systems.

 For more information and a definition of the FHIR standard see [HL7 FHIR Release 4](https://www.hl7.org/fhir/overview.html).

+## Portable Format for Bioinformatics (PFB)
+The Portable Format for Bioinformatics (PFB) is an [Avro](https://avro.apache.org/docs/current/)-based file format that bundles schema, data, ontologies/controlled vocabularies, and pointers to data files in a single, serializable format that can be sent easily across systems and has the flexibility for different data models.

+PFBs are used to bring search results from hosted datasets into workspace environments that users can leverage for computational analysis.

+A Python library and command line interface to create, view and edit PFB files can be found here: https://github.com/uc-cdis/pypfb/#readme.

+For more information on the PFB format and schema see the [pyPFB](https://github.com/uc-cdis/pypfb/tree/master/doc) documentation.